clarina-manuel/Eco-Threads/README.md

 Link to Video Presentation: https://www.youtube.com/watch?v=Rjsi4xHoeV8

+<font=10px>*Due to file size restrictions on Github, I am unable to upload the file where my model is saved.
+On my local device, this path is saved as 'fashion-classifier.pth'*</font>
-<p style="font-size: 10px;">*Due to file size restrictions on Github, I am unable to upload the file where my model is saved.
-On my local device, this path is saved as 'fashion-classifier.pth'*</p>
+<span style="font-size: 10px; font-style: italic;">Due to file size restrictions on Github, I am unable to upload the file where my model is saved.
+On my local device, this path is saved as 'fashion-classifier.pth'</span>